Hire UX designer

 Suppose you’re looking for a professional for a completely new design process, and you haven’t done market research before.
 In that case, you’re more likely to need a senior UX designer to holistically look at your needs, build your product design and make it stand out above the other options on the market.

-When you decide to hire a designer, consider signing an employment contract with them to keep the relationship professional and safe.
+When you decide to hire a designer, consider signing an employment contract to keep the relationship professional.

 Do You Need a Senior User Experience Designer?